rfebbo/Mini-Risc-V-Uart-Srcs/readme.md

 <hr>

-Also included in the `gcc` folder is a python script that allows you to compile c code into a coe file for use with the core.
+Also included in the `gcc` folder is a python script, called `pycompile.py`, that allows you to compile c code into a coe file for use with the core.
 It appears to work but is still a work in progress, so functionality cannot be guaranteed.
+This requires the riscv toolchain to be installed, targeted for rv32i.
+Additionally you'll need to use the included `boot.S` and `test.ld` files, but you may supply a bootloader or linker script of your own if you wish.

+`./pycompile.py <options> files`

 <hr>
 A number of IP cores are used that must be included and configured as below: